Sleepaway Camp IV: The Survivor

-Sleepaway Camp IV: The Survivor is a 2012 American slasher film and the fifth installment (fourth chronologically) in the Sleepaway Camp film series.
+Sleepaway Camp IV: The Survivor is a 1992 American slasher film and the fourth installment in the Sleepaway Camp film series.
 The film stars Carrie Chambers, John Lodico, and Victor Campos.

 The film was initially abandoned during production in 1992.
 Twenty years later, it was completed using archive footage from the first three films, and was given its own on-demand DVD release.